Nuclear forensics helps ensure the nation never experiences nuclear terrorism.

 The National Technical Nuclear Forensics Center ensures the operational readiness of the nation’s nuclear forensics capability to respond to an event without warning through leading centralized planning, integration of interagency efforts, exercises, assessments, and through the stewardship of the nation’s nuclear forensics capabilities, in coordination with the federal departments and agencies who have assigned responsibilities for nuclear forensics.
 In addition to the Department of Homeland Security, these include the Department of Justice, Federal Bureau of Investigation, Department of Defense, Department of Energy, Department of State, and the Office of the Director of National Intelligence.

-The NTNFC’s second mission is to advance the capability to perform nuclear forensics on nuclear and radiological materials in a pre-detonation (intact) state.
-To fulfill this latter mission, the U.S. government relies upon the preeminent expertise residing in eight DOE National Laboratories and two standards development laboratories.
+The National Technical Nuclear Forensics Center also advances the capability to perform forensics on nuclear and other radioactive materials in a pre-detonation (intact) state, such as interdicted smuggled materials.
+To fulfill this mission, the center with federal partners relies upon the preeminent expertise residing in Department of Energy National Laboratories and standards development laboratories.

 Lastly, the center leads the National Nuclear Forensics Expertise Development Program, mandated by the Nuclear Forensics and Attribution Act.
 The program is the government’s comprehensive effort to grow and sustain the uniquely qualified technical expertise required to execute the nation’s nuclear forensics mission.
 All student and university initiatives in the program are integrated, aligned, and inextricably linked at every point to U.S. Government nuclear forensics priorities, projects, and the cadre of scientists who specialize in nuclear weapons and materials activities at the National Laboratories.